 The Joint Corp. to Participate in the 11th Annual ROTH Deer Valley Event

-/EIN News/ -- SCOTTSDALE, Ariz., Dec.
+SCOTTSDALE, Ariz., Dec.
 08, 2022 (GLOBE NEWSWIRE) -- The Joint Corp.
-(NASDAQ: JYNT), a national operator, manager and franchisor of chiropractic clinics, announced that management is scheduled to attend the 11th Annual Deer Valley Event on December 14-15, 2022.
+JYNT, a national operator, manager and franchisor of chiropractic clinics, announced that management is scheduled to attend the 11th Annual Deer Valley Event on December 14-15, 2022.
 The conference is being held at the Montage Deer Valley Hotel in Park City, Utah.

 President and Chief Executive Officer Peter Holt and Chief Financial Officer Jake Singleton will host one-on-one meetings on December 14th and 15th.